 Reading activities take place daily in every class in addition to daily phonics activities.
 Phonics teaching follows the programme of Letters and Sounds, to ensure consistency between classes and consolidated through the reading books schemes we use.
 Support for whole word readers and those children requiring a different approach is provided by in-class differentiation, assisted by interventions from the Hive when required.
 In addition to physical books children also have individual logins to Reading Eggs which provides them with access to a virtual library of books, including books with audio support and additional online content.

-Makaton is not used to replace the spoken word.
-Staff use signs and /or gestures to accompany the spoken word to aid the CYP understanding of what is being said.
+Staff use signs and /or gestures to accompany the spoken word to aid the child's understanding of what is being said.
 Most children use signs and gestures along with speech.
+Makaton is designed to support spoken language – signs are used with speech, in spoken word order to help children and adults to communicate.
+Using signs can help children who have no speech (either because they have communication difficulties or are very young) or whose speech is unclear.
+Makaton is a visual way of communicating with your hands alongside spoken language.
 A small number of children use only gestures, signs and symbols to communicate.

 Social Communication & Emotional Regulation Transactional Support (SCERTS)

 This is “a research-based” educational approach and multidisciplinary framework that directly addresses the core challenges faced by children and persons with ASD and related disabilities, and their families.
 SCERTS focuses on building competence in Social Communication, Emotional Regulation and Transactional Support.

 PECS, allows children with little or no communication abilities to communicate using pictures.
 People using PECS are taught to approach another person and give them a picture of a desired item in exchange for that item.
 By doing so, the person is able to initiate communication.
 A child with autism can use PECS to communicate a request, a thought, or anything that can reasonably be displayed or symbolized on a picture card.
 PECS works well in the home or in the classroom.